erenard/presentation/jstoolchain/slides.md

 ---

-# How the language evolved
+# How client-side web development evolved ?

-1. Old school website, no tools
+### 1996 ~ Old school website, no tools

-  Is it so bad ?
+How bad was it ?

-2. Modular javascript, require.js
+### 2010 ~ Modular JavaScript, require.js
 IQ a few months ago

-3. Npm & webpack
+### 2015 ~ Bundled JavaScript, webpack

-  The actual solution
+Our actual solution

 ---
 class: center, middle, inverse